dabeng/js-basics/README.md

 Because Fiber is asynchronous, React can:

-Pause, resume, and restart rendering work on components as new updates come in Reuse previously completed work and even abort it if not needed Split work into chunks and prioritize tasks based on importance This change allows React to break away from the limits of the previous synchronous Stack Reconciler, where tasks couldn’t be interrupted.
+- Pause, resume, and restart rendering work on components as new updates come in
+- Reuse previously completed work and even abort it if not needed
+- Split work into chunks and prioritize tasks based on importance

+This change allows React to break away from the limits of the previous synchronous Stack Reconciler, where tasks couldn’t be interrupted.
 This change also allows React to fine-tune rendering components, ensuring that the most important updates happen as soon as possible.

-Don't worry, we got you covered!
 In React, reconciliation is the core mechanism responsible for efficiently updating the UI in response to changes in a component's state or props.
 It determines the minimal set of operations needed to transform the actual DOM to match the desired state represented by the virtual DOM.
 # Redux
 ### Why zustand over redux?
 - It's a more light-weight solution.
 In javascript world, less code is the truth.